 - Smooth transition following handover of the Chairman role from A.M.
 Thomson to A.C.
 Quinn

 - Continued emphasis on external Board training and development

-- The Board visited plants in the Czech Republic and Belgium during the year and developed the directors' understanding of these businesses and the markets they serve
+- The Board visited plants in France and the USA during the year and developed the directors' understanding of these businesses and the markets they serve

-- Use Board visits to meet the French and American teams to promote understanding of markets and the opportunities they offer
+- Use Board visits to meet the operating teams to promote understanding of markets and the opportunities they offer

 - Continued review of the risk register, including major programme risks